cisagov/manage.get.gov/docs/architecture/decisions/0022-submit-domain-request-user-flow.md

 ## Context

 Historically, the .gov vendor managed initial identity verification and organizational affiliation for users that request a .gov domain.
 With the new registrar, _any user with a valid Login.gov account_ will be able to make a request.
 As a primary layer of abuse prevention (i.e., DDoSing the registry program with illegitimate requests), we need a way to stop new users from submitting multiple domain requests before they are known to the .gov registry.
-In this case, "known" means they have at least one approved domain application or existing domain.
+In this case, "known" means they have at least one approved domain request or existing domain.

 ## Considered Options